St. Mary, Missouri

-St. Mary (Ste.
-Marie, with French spelling) is a city in Ste.
+St. Mary is a city in Ste.
 Genevieve County, Missouri, United States.
 The population was 309 at the 2020 census.

 Name

 St. Mary had a number of nicknames, including Camp Rowdy and Yankeetown.
 Eventually, the community came to be known as St. Mary's Landing and then simply as St. Mary's.

 History

 The small city was established by settlers of French descent, who also built St. Mary's Catholic Church.
 The city was originally named St. Mary's Landing.

-On October 24, 2021 a destructive EF3 tornado tore through the town.
+On October 24, 2021, a destructive EF3 tornado tore through the town.